 Is It True That Indoor Plants Can Detoxify Your Home?

-Indoor plants provide a variety of air-purifying and health benefits without necessitating the construction of a jungle.
+Indoor plants, on the other hand, provide a variety of air-purifying and health benefits without necessitating the construction of a jungle.
 Greenery, even in tiny amounts, can help to enhance the quality of indoor air.
-Also, it’s always good to have elements inside of the place you live which enhance and purify the ambient air quality as this will improve your health and help you breathe fresher air.
-So why not decorate your home with good indoor low-maintenance plants?
+So why not decorate your home with a few low-maintenance plants?